nemuulen/heat_stress_data_visualization/README.md

 ## **Applications**

-**Corporate Risk Management**
+* **Corporate Risk Management**
-	•	Fortune 500 firms use this type of data to prioritize resilience-building efforts, both internally and with suppliers.
+	- Fortune 500 firms use this type of data to prioritize resilience-building efforts, both internally and with suppliers.
-	•	Helps identify vulnerable facilities that may require infrastructure upgrades or adaptive operational planning.
+	- Helps identify vulnerable facilities that may require infrastructure upgrades or adaptive operational planning.

-**Urban & Regional Planning**
+* **Urban & Regional Planning**
-	•	Municipal governments can use this tool to pinpoint heat hotspots and guide urban cooling strategies, such as planting trees or changing building materials.
+  	- Municipal governments can use this tool to pinpoint heat hotspots and guide urban cooling strategies, such as planting trees or changing building materials.
-	•	Helps prioritize emergency response planning in high-risk zones.
+	- Helps prioritize emergency response planning in high-risk zones.

-**Real Estate Investment**
+* **Real Estate Investment**
-	•	Real estate investors gain asset-level insights into climate risk, informing portfolio diversification and investment strategies.
+  	- Real estate investors gain asset-level insights into climate risk, informing portfolio diversification and investment strategies.
-	•	Data-driven conversations with property managers and developers help in climate-proofing buildings and neighborhoods.
+	- Data-driven conversations with property managers and developers help in climate-proofing buildings and neighborhoods.

-**Financial & Bond Markets**
+* **Financial & Bond Markets**
-	•	Municipal bond investors can evaluate the climate risk of issuers’ assets and encourage risk-reduction investments.
+  	- Municipal bond investors can evaluate the climate risk of issuers’ assets and encourage risk-reduction investments.
-	•	Facilitates more transparent climate disclosures and supports ESG (Environmental, Social, Governance) reporting.
+	- Facilitates more transparent climate disclosures and supports ESG (Environmental, Social, Governance) reporting.

-**Climate Resilience & Policy**
+* **Climate Resilience & Policy**
-	•	Empowers policy makers and sustainability leaders to design targeted adaptation measures.
+  	- Empowers policymakers and sustainability leaders to design targeted adaptation measures.
-	•	Enables collaboration between businesses, governments, and communities to build climate resilience and reduce long-term losses.
+	- Enables collaboration between businesses, governments, and communities to build climate resilience and reduce long-term losses.

 ---